zama-ai/concrete/docs/README.md

 * **How to** section to help you perform specific tasks
 * **Developer** section to explain the inner workings of the library and everything related to contributing to the project

 ## Looking for support?
-Join our community!
+Ask our team!

 ![](\_static/zama\_support\_docs.jpeg)